vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 ### server_side_encryption

 The server-side encryption algorithm used when storing these objects.
+See [Server-side encryption (SSE)](#server-side-encryption-sse) for more info.

 </Field>